 - verify your identity

-- establish and manage your accounts
+- establish and manage your accounts or investments with us

 - implement your investment instructions, process contributions, transfer monies or pay benefits